click to enlargeA History of Argentine Tango and the Evolution of Its Styles

 The Development of Stage Tango: Cabaret

-The Next Evolution in Stage Dancing: Fantasia
+The Next Evolution in Stage Dancing: Escenario

 The Golden Age Ends and Tango Goes Underground in Argentina